Initiatives and Projects

 Commuter Student Meet and Greets

-Off-Campus Living (OCL) and the Commuter Connection want to make sure all first-year Commuter Students have a space to get to know each other, to enhance their sense of belonging on campus.
-OCL and Commuter Connection will be offering Meet & Greet sessions during the Fall 2016 semester, for commuter students, based on their college.
+Off-Campus Living (OCL) wants to make sure all first-year Commuter Students have a space to get to know each other, to enhance their sense of belonging on campus.
+OCL will be offering Meet & Greet sessions during the Fall 2017 semester, for commuter students, based on their college.
 Students that live off-campus can find it challenging to build relationships with other students, and this program will create an opportunity for them to do so.

 More information: Caitlin Herby, firstname.lastname@example.org

 Student Unions & Activities (SUA) is committed to representing diverse perspectives and individuals through its building art program.
-We work with students to develop strategies for showcasing works of art created by artists from diverse backgrounds.
+We work with students to develop strategies for showcasing works of art created by artists from various backgrounds.
 In addition, we work to represent a diverse range of individuals in various exhibits.
-SUA recently completed a project on the third floor of Coffman Union next to the President’s room that features a diverse array of individual students and student groups.
-The photograph exhibit represents students engaging in activities and meeting with one another.
-It also presents a number of historical artifacts and brochures.
+SUA recently completed a mosaic art piece on the second floor of Coffman Union.
+The piece is titled Global U and is located across from Al-Madinah and the American Indian Student Cultural Center.
+Students from across the University created the work of art.

 More information: Tricia Schweitzer email@example.com